-To evaluate the performance of North SEAL, we compare absolute sea level trends and annual amplitudes derived from satellite altimetry and TG.
-Moreover, correlations and RMS between both time series at TG locations are analysed.
-It should be highlighted that taking the closest altimetry point to a TG is not always necessarily the highest correlated or most representative observation.
-Thus, to match the altimetry sea level data with the TG measurements, we follow the approach of Oelsmann et al. (2021) which only uses the most highly correlated data in the comparison instead of taking the altimetry observation closest to the TG.
-Oelsmann et al. (2021) showned that, this approach ensures an increased consistency of along track altimetry and TG observations and enhances the agreement of trends.
+To evaluate the performance of NorthSEAL, we compare absolute sea level trends and annual amplitudes derived from satellite altimetry and TG.
+Moreover, correlations between both time series at TG locations are analysed.
+To match the altimetry sea level data with the TG measurements, we follow the approach of Oelsmann et al. (2021) which only uses the most highly correlated data in the comparison instead of taking the altimetry observation closest to the TG.
 Here, 20% of the best correlated gridded altimetry data within a radius of 200 km around a TG are selected.
 This region is hereinafter called the Zone of Influence (ZOI).
 Time series of sea level are computed from spatial averages of the altimetry data within the ZOI.
 Absolute sea level trend deviations between altimetry and TG are subsequently derived by subtracting the TG measurements from the averaged altimetry data, whereby the correction for VLM is applied.